 The complex geology of the ecoregion includes precambric, cretaceous and jurassic rocks, as well as more recent sedimentary rocks.
 Two-million year old metamorphic and magmatic rocks are predominant in the eastern side of the ecoregion.
-There is a two-hundred-kilometer-wide strip from the coastal area to the northern part of the ecoregion containing six-million year old metamorphic rocks.
+There is a strip approximately 200 km (124 mi) wide from the coastal area to the northern part of the ecoregion containing six-million year old metamorphic rocks.

 Seventy-two species of mammals occur in this ecoregion including four marsupials, seventeen chiropterans, five xenarthrans, seventeen carnivores, two artiodactyls, and twenty rodents.
 Some of the native mammals in the savannas are the pampas deer (Ozotoceros bezoarticus), Guazauvirá deer (Mazama gouazoubira) and capybara (Hydrochoerus hydrochaeris).